se-research/OpenDaVINCI/automotive/odcantools/README.md

 odcanproxy is an application that opens a concrete CAN device, maps the low-level CAN message to a generic presentation.
 It also produces recording files.
 Recording raw CAN data requires a CAN adapter.
 The following instructions are tested with PCAN-USB from PEAK System (http://www.peak-system.com/Home.59.0.html?&L=1).

-First, connect the CAN adapter to your laptop via a USB port.
-If you use virtual machine, e.g. VirtualBox, go to the menu Devices->USB->?
+First, connect your laptop with the diagnostic interface of a car via a CAN adapter.
+If you use virtual machine, e.g. VirtualBox, go to the menu Devices->USB->...
 And then tick the CAN adapter to get it mounted in the guest operating system.

-Open the configuration file in /opt/od/bin/, at the last line add:
+Open the configuration file in /opt/od/bin/.
+At the last line add:

     $  odcanproxy.devicenode=/dev/pcan32